8 Worthwhile Things to Do in Suzhou in 1-3 Days

 This particular evening, the humidity remained high but temperatures had dropped making an outdoor stroll very pleasant.

-It was great to see local life happening in the streets of this ancient town and one does get the sense that this is indeed a real living, breathing community with or without the tourists, even if tourism accounts for a good portion of residents’ livelihood in this part of town.
+It was wonderful to see local life happening in the streets of this ancient town and you really do get a sense that this is indeed a real living, breathing community with or without the tourists, even if tourism accounts for a good portion of residents’ livelihood in this part of town.

 STREET DINNER :: Dumplings and potstickers served hot, fresh and cheap!